Distributed Ledger Technology for IoT: Parasite Chain Attacks: Abstract

 \section{Abstract}

-Directed Acyclic Graph (DAG) based Distributed Ledgers can be useful in a number of applications in the IoT domain.
-A distributed ledger should serve as an immutable and irreversible record of transactions, however, a DAG structure is a more complicated mathematical object than its blockchain counterparts, and as a result, providing guarantees of immutability and irreversibility is more involved.
-In this paper, we analyse a commonly discussed attack scenario known as a parasite chain attack for the IOTA Foundation's DAG based ledger.
-We analyse the efficacy of IOTA's core MCMC algorithm using a matrix model and present an extension which improves the ledger's resistance to these attacks.
+Distributed Ledgers have been proposed for a number of applications in the IoT domain where it is essential to have an immutable and irreversible record of transactions.
+Directed Acyclic Graph (DAG)-based architectures, in particular, seem to provide a vast array of advantages over the more traditional Blockchain; however it can be challenging to conduct a thorough analysis of DAG-based ledgers and derive reliable performance guarantees.
+In this paper, we analyse one commonly discussed attack scenario known as the \emph{parasite chain attack}, which aims at disrupting the immutability and irreversibility of the ledger, in the context of the IOTA Foundation's DAG-based system.
+Using a Markov chain model we study the vulnerabilities of IOTA's core Tip Selection method against this attack and we present an extension of the algorithm to improve the resilience of the ledger in this scenario.